WHAT ARE SICILIAN BRIOCHES?

 - 1 teaspoon of vanilla extract

-Mix flour and sugar.
-Add milk, vanilla extract and salt, and mix.
+In a mixing bowl, combine the flour and sugar.
+Add the milk, vanilla extract, and salt, and incorporate.

-Cover it with a kitchen cloth and let rise 2 hours.
-If it's Winter, place the bowl inside the oven with the light on and a kettle with boiling water next to it, this will help it leaven.
+Cover the bowl with a kitchen cloth and let it rise for two hours in a warm spot.
+If it's Winter, place the bowl inside the oven with the light on and a kettle with boiling water next to it, this will help.

-Divide the dough into 6 pieces.
-Tear off a small piece from each and form two balls, by working the dough with your hands: a big one and a tiny one, called “tuppo”.
-It will be a sticky dough so work it on a floured surface and add some flour to the dough if needed, but as little as you can.
+Take back the dough and divide it into six pieces.
+Tear off a small amount from each.
+Form two balls by working the dough with your hands: a big one and a tiny one, called "tuppo".
+It will be a sticky dough, so work it on a floured surface and add some flour to the dough if needed, but as little as you can.

-Put the big balls on an oven sheet, lined with parchment paper.
-Place the small balls on top of the big ones and press a little to fix them.
+Display the big balls, equally distanced, on an oven sheet lined with parchment paper.
+Place the small balls on their top and press a little to fix them.

-Let the brioches rise two hours, covered with a cloth (inside the oven if it's Winter).
+Let the brioches rise for two hours, covered with a cloth (inside the oven if it's Winter).

 Mix the remaining egg with two tablespoons of milk.
-Brush the brioches's surface with the egg mixture.
+Brush the brioches' surface with the egg mixture.

-You can have them hot or cold.
-But, don’t forget the granita ;-).
+You can have them hot or at room temperature.

 more Sicilian recipes